 By using this model as a map for interactions, you can make sure your online course engages learners from start to finish.
 This approach demands more planning effort, but the result is so much sweeter (just remember the last computer game that made you forget about time.)

-Now that we’ve gotten through the theory, let’s find out how to turn ordinary courses into something that is more interactive and fun.
+Now that we’ve addressed the theory, let’s find out how to make online courses more interactive and fun.
 We’ll use the iSpring Suite authoring toolkit to show how you can incorporate different kinds of interaction into eLearning modules.

 1. Branched scenarios

 Do you remember the Choose Your Own Adventure book series, where there are different storyline twists and endings that depend on your choices?
 You can use branching to let learners choose their own path within a course and provide an individual learning experience for each learner.

-The most obvious way to use branching is to send learners who give wrong answers to explore some additional information on the topic, and those who manage to do well on to the advanced content.
+The most obvious way to use branching in online training is to direct learners who give incorrect answers to explore some additional information on the topic, and those who manage to do well to the advanced content.
 Thus, the degree of a challenge will vary depending on the success of a certain learner.
-However, it isn’t necessary to mark some choices as wrong.
-You can create options for different personalities (e.g., extraverts and introverts) or problem-solving styles.
+However, it isn’t necessary to mark some choices as incorrect.
+Depending on your training objectives, you can create relevant options for different personalities (e.g., extroverts and introverts) or problem-solving styles, for example.

-For example, a training team at NLMK, an iron and steel company, created a branched scenario course to explain to new employees how to figure out if something is wrong with gas treatment stations and water purifying units and demonstrate the possible consequences of taking the wrong approach to a problem.
+For example, a training team at NLMK, an iron and steel company, created an interactive course with branched scenarios to explain to new employees how to discern if something is wrong with gas treatment stations and water purifying units and demonstrate the possible consequences of taking the wrong approach to resolve a problem.

 An extra bonus of applying branched scenarios is that learners feel like explorers, not just students who are taking a cram course.